armendp/Loan_Performance_Analysis/README.md

 ## Conclusion <a name="conclusion"></a>
-Considering the incompletness of the data, it's difficult to come to any concrete conclusions.
+Considering the incompleteness of the data, it's difficult to come to any concrete conclusions.
 The profit margin in Jan 2021 for this portfolio is lower than you might expect, but more information is needed before we can determine if it's abnormally lower.
 The low charge-off rate is a good sign, but the higher than average delinquency rate indicates that we should expect charge-off to increase in the coming years.

+## Next Step

 Additional Data Fields Needed
-- Amortizaion Schedule
-- Prepayment #'s
-- Principle paid
+- Amortization Schedule: I can use the amortization schedule to calculate percisely the amount of principle + interest the portfolio should have collected over time.
+- Prepayment #'s: Prepayment's throw off everything.
+If something is prepaid, we don't get interest on it.
+All exact calculations require knowing what loans were prepaid and by how much.
+- Charge-Off #'s: I used a method to figure out how many dollars were charged off, but it would be better if I had the exact numbers.
+Additionally, if Cross River has estimates for how many delinquent accounts end up being charged-off, I could make a better charge-off estimation.
+- Principle paid: This would help tremendously to find exactly how much principle we have collected.
+It will also shed light on what was going on with the loans that seemingly made no sense.

 ## Sources <a name="sources"></a>